by Kaur, Jagjit

-The 16 people who were arrested were Vincent Cheng Kim Chuan, Teo Soh Lung, Kevin de Souza, Wong Souk Yee, Tang Lay Lee, Ng Bee Leng, Jenny Chin Lai Ching, Kenneth Tsang Chi Seng, Chung Lai Mei, Mah Lee Lin, Low Yit Leng, Tan Tee Seng, Teresa Lim Li Kok, Chia Boon Tai, Tay Hong Seng and William Yap Hon Ngian.
+The 16 people who were arrested were Vincent Cheng Kim Chuan, Teo Soh Lung, Kevin de Souza, Wong Souk Yee, Tang Lay Lee, Ng Bee Leng, Jenny Chin Lai Ching, Kenneth Tsang Chi Seng, Chung Lai Mei, Mah Lee Lin, Low Yit Leng, Tan Tee Seng, Teresa Lim Li Kok, Chia Boon Tai, Tay Hong Seng and William Yap Hon Ngian.2

 The mostly English-educated group was a mix of church workers, social workers, graduates and professionals who were arrested and accused of being part of a “Marxist conspiracy” to topple the government.
-Their intention was to “subvert Singapore’s political and social order using communist united front tactics".
+Their intention was to “subvert Singapore’s political and social order using communist united front tactics”.3

 The government listed church organisations that it believed were used to further the Marxist cause.
-This included the Justice and Peace Commission, of which Cheng was the executive secretary, the Student Christian Movement of Singapore, the Young Christian Workers Movement and the Catholic Welfare Centre, which assisted foreign workers and maids working in Singapore.
+This included the Justice and Peace Commission, of which Cheng was the executive secretary, the Student Christian Movement of Singapore, the Young Christian Workers Movement and the Catholic Welfare Centre, which assisted foreign workers and maids working in Singapore.6

 A meeting was arranged between Prime Minister Lee Kuan Yew and the head of the Catholic Church in Singapore, Archbishop Gregory Yong and several other Catholic Church representatives.
-Lee’s prime concern was that there should not be any conflict between the Church and the State because of the arrests.
+Lee’s prime concern was that there should not be any conflict between the Church and the State because of the arrests.11

-The group was shown documents relating to Cheng, which included letters, and meeting notes in Cheng’s handwriting.
+The group were shown documents relating to Cheng, which included letters, and meeting notes in Cheng’s handwriting.
 Archbishop Yong said that he accepted the Internal Security Department’s (ISD) evidence against Cheng and was convinced that the government had nothing against the Catholic Church when they arrested him.
 Lee stressed that the government upheld freedom of religion but will not tolerate the use of religion for subversive activities.12

 In a move to avoid conflict, Fathers Joseph Ho, Patrick Goh, Edgar D’Souza and Guillaume Arotcarena resigned from all positions in church organisations.
 Archbishop Yong later suspended them from their preaching duties and warned the clergy not to mix politics and religion.
 He also announced that the Catholic Centre for Foreign Workers would be shut down.13

 A few weeks after his arrest, Cheng was interviewed by local journalists in a televised programme.
-He spoke of how he had became interested in the idea of a classless society and class struggle after reading Maoist literature that Tan had given him.
+He spoke of how he had become interested in the idea of a classless society and class struggle after reading Maoist literature that Tan had given him.

 By December 1987, all the detainees had been released except for Cheng.

 The government took these charges seriously and announced that a Commission of Inquiry would be set up.
 The detainees later made statutory declarations retracting their previous allegations.
 The Commission of Inquiry was called off.
-It was subsequently revealed that the statement was a political ploy to discredit the government and damage its integrity.
+It was subsequently revealed that the statement was a political ploy to discredit the government and damage its integrity.19

 The Court of Appeal ordered the four detainees to be released but they were immediately re-arrested under new detention orders.
 The detainees filed fresh applications for writ of habeas corpus.
 However, three of the detainees later withdrew their applications and they were released.
 Teo’s application was dismissed by the High Court and she filed an appeal again.